-Independence-based algorithms arise as of 1993 for learning Bayesian networks, when Spirtes~et~al., published in the first edition of the \citep{Spirtes00} textbook the well-known algorithms SGS and PC.
+For learning the Bayesian networks structure, independence-based algorithms first arose in 1993, when \cite{Spirtes00} published the well-known algorithms SGS and PC, in the first edition of such textbook.
 Then, other independence-based algorithms appeared in works about feature selection via the induction of Markov blanket, and works about Bayesian and Markov networks structure learning.
-For that reason, a series of independence-based algorithms for Markov blanket learning of Bayesian networks appeared, such as the Koller-Sahami (KS) algorithm \citep{KollerSahami1996:KS}, the Grow-Shrink (GS) algorithm \citep{MARGARITIS00}, the Incremental Association Markov Blanket (IAMB) algorithm and its variants \citep{tsamardinos03:IAMB} , the Max-Min Parents and Children Markov Blanket (MMPC/MB) algorithm \citep{Tsamardinos2006:MMHC}, the HITON-PC/MB algorithm \citep{Aliferis2003:HITON}, the Fast-IAMB algorithm \citep{Yaramakala2005:fastIAMB}, the Parent-Children Markov Blanket (PCMB) algorithm \citep{penia2007:PCMB} and the Iterative Parent and Children Markov Blanket (IPC-MB) \citep{Fu2008:IPCMB}.
-A summary of the most important aspects of such algorithms is shown in Table~\ref{tab:blanketalgs}, reproduced from the conclusions of a recent review of Markov blanket based feature selection wrote by \citet{fu2010:reviewMB}.
+For that reason, a series of independence-based algorithms for Markov blanket learning of Bayesian networks appeared, such as the Koller-Sahami (KS) algorithm in \cite{KollerSahami1996:KS}, the Grow-Shrink (GS) algorithm in \cite{MARGARITIS00}, the Incremental Association Markov Blanket (IAMB) algorithm and its variants in \cite{tsamardinos03:IAMB} , the Max-Min Parents and Children Markov Blanket (MMPC/MB) algorithm in \cite{Tsamardinos2006:MMHC}, the HITON-PC/MB algorithm in \cite{Aliferis2003:HITON}, the Fast-IAMB algorithm in \cite{Yaramakala2005:fastIAMB}, the Parent-Children Markov Blanket (PCMB) algorithm in \cite{penia2007:PCMB} and the Iterative Parent and Children Markov Blanket (IPC-MB) in \cite{Fu2008:IPCMB}.
+A summary of the most important aspects of such algorithms is shown in Table~\ref{tab:blanketalgs}, reproduced from the conclusions of a recent review of Markov blanket based feature selection written by \cite{fu2010:reviewMB}.